brettz9/es-file-traverse/README.md

         1. Add tests
     1. Iterate **script tags** in HTML also, noting whether `type="module"` or not so could note whether there was a mismatch of export type in the discovered files).
+Check `src` and text content.
 Add tests.
+        1. Try using `htmlparser2` only
     1. Enable CJS and AMD and add tests.
 1. Ensure has CLI (as well as programmatic) option to be able to pass list of files to `eslint`: